Editor in Chief: Elisa De Ranieri

 Ylenia joined Nature Communications in June 2015.
 During her PhD in molecular oncopathology at the University of Palermo and her postdoctoral research at Imperial College in London, she investigated the molecular mechanisms underlying the survival and mechanism of resistance of cancer stem cells.
 Ylenia is based in the London office where she mainly handles cancer stem cells as well as translational and clinical studies in cancer.

-Associate Editor: Aishwarya Sundaram
+Senior Editor: Aishwarya Sundaram

 Aishwarya Sundaram started as an Editor at Nature Communications in September 2017.
 Before joining Nature Communications she worked for several years in the pharmaceutical industry on drug discovery projects spanning multiple therapeutic areas, and obtained her PhD in cancer and obesity research from Heidelberg University, Germany.
 Currently, she handles cancer metastasis and therapy-related submissions at Nature Communications, and works in the Berlin office.

 The editors of the Biomedical and Translational Research team handle manuscripts ranging from the basic biology of physiology and disease to translational, therapeutic and clinical studies, primarily in the fields of metabolism, cardiovascular research, organ and tissue biology and ageing.

 Locum Team Manager and Senior Editor: Francesco Conti